Athens Museum of Telecommunications

 Location: Kifisia

-Beyond the preservation of its valuable permanent exhibition, the Museum’s activities vary from using/developing new technologies and digitizing/documenting collections to planning and implementing pioneering educational programmes.
-These programmes are organized for free and student groups and families can attend them throughout the school year; activities such as workshops, sessions for safer internet use and theatrical performances are also available.
+In addition to the preservation of its valuable permanent exhibition, the Museum’s activities vary from using/developing new technologies and digitizing/documenting collections to planning and implementing pioneering educational programs.
+These are organized for free and student groups and families can attend them throughout the school year.

-The museum is open from Monday to Friday 09:00 - 17:00 and only for one weekend per month (you can find out these weekends on its official website).
-The admission is free of charge for all and visitors can also log in the museum’s wi-fi for free.
+The museum is open on weekdays (Monday-Friday) from 10:00 to 17:00 and only for one Sunday per month (you can find out these weekends on its official website).

 Map